A spotter’s guide to the men and women of finance.

 Result: almost no lawyer in Christendom understands the proper application of an indemnity, but internal audit have never been the wiser.
 In the mean time, the financial system seems to have weathered our collective feyness about indemnities all right.
 So far.

-The reductio ad absurdam of the foregoing: internal auditors have recently hit upon the need to internally audit themselves.
+The reductio ad absurdum of the foregoing: internal auditors have recently hit upon the need to internally audit themselves.
 To the extent this is not auto-erotic, it is potentially dystopian — then again, the auto-erotic is the same glass, half-full, as the dystopian is half-empty.

 Wake up, Neo.
 The singularity is near.